 Your Thanksgiving crafting wouldn’t be complete without a Mayflower craft.
 This site is filled with Mayflower crafts of about every age group and persuasion.

 We don’t want to neglect Giving Thanks and developing that Attitude of Gratitude.
 Some of my favorite crafts do just that.

 We always put a Blessings Tree in our hallway.
 Last year I cut leaves out of old sheet music.
 I put the leaves in a basic along with a marker.
 Everyday we added to the tree.
-This version is a smaller Blessings tree that uses coffee filters for the leaves.

 No matter the craft or activity just take time to enjoy your family!
 You don’t to spend a lot of money or gather elaborate supplies.
 Just create and savor this season of Gratitude.

 Rebekah Teague is a homeschooling Mama of one creative and highly-entertaining son.
 She has been married to The Muffin Man who is a pastor and a great guy.
 She resides in the Ozark Mountains and blogs at There Will Be a $5 Charge For Whining.